 London Gatwick Airport is located in West Sussex County, just South East of London.
-Travellers to the airport have a number of bus services to choose from, with direct bus services from London, Oxford, Bristol, Cardiff and many other major towns and cities throughout the UK.
-National Express run several routes to Gatwick Airport from across the UK.
+Travellers to the airport have a number of bus services to choose from, with direct bus services from London, Oxford, Bristol, Cardiff, and many other major towns and cities throughout the UK.
+National Express runs several routes to Gatwick Airport from across the UK.

 Read on to learn more about the different buses, including how frequently and what time buses run, and where they run from.